ttscoff/bunch/bunch-files/logic.md

 > Indentation must be exactly four (4) spaces or one (1) tab per level, with an additional 4 spaces/1 tab per nested level.
 If using spaces instead of tabs, every indentation level must be a multiple of 4.
 {:.warning}

 The condition can use a variety of syntax, from human readable to symbolic.
 See the next section for details.
-In the example above, Bunch simply tests the contents of a variable called var_one to see if it's "truthy" (yes, true, or 1).
+In the example above, Bunch simply tests the contents of a variable called var_one to see if it exists (is defined and has a value that's not "false" or "no").
 If so, it launches Messages and runs a snippet.

 You can go further by providing "else" statements.
 These can be "else if _condition_", or just "else" to have a block that runs if nothing else matches.
 Both are optional.
 If used, the "else" block should come last.